Cruising Resources in the

 If you want to ship your boat back from Mexico.

-The only ways that I know of to get your boat back, other than sailing it back, is to ship it by truck from Marina Seca in San Carlos or to ship it by ship with Dockwise Yacht Transport.
-If you want to ship your boat back you should check to see if these are still ways to get your boat back.
+The only way that I know of to get your boat back, other than sailing it back, is to ship it by truck from Marina Seca in San Carlos.
+If you want to ship your boat back you should check to see if there are any other ways to get your boat back.
 Things may have changed.

 In the Salish Sea.

 The only other Orion owner with a web site that I know of is John Peltier.
 In 2012 he started a trip from North Carolina to California going around South America.
 His web site is mostly about his photography, but he has included stuff about his boat and his trip.
 He also has an ebook about his trip. www.jmpeltier.com